evrblk/monstera-example/README.md

 based on popular System Design type interview questions:

 * `dlocks` - Distributed RW-locks
-* `ledger` - A bookkeeping service for account balances and transactions
+* `ledger` - Bookkeeping service for account balances and transactions
+* `tinyurl` - URL shortening service

 All those projects follow the same structure which is described in details below.
 Some project-specific details can be found in corresponding `README.md` files.